pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ## Intro

 Hey you!
 Have you ever wanted to become a _CPU Whisperer_?
 Me too!
 I'm a frontend web developer by trade but low-level assembly code and compilers have always fascinated me.
-I've procrastinated on learning either for a long time but after I recently picked up Rust and have been hanging out in a lot online Rust communities it's given me the kick in the butt to dive in.
+I've procrastinated on learning either for a long time but after I recently picked up Rust and have been hanging out in a lot of online Rust communities it's given me the kick in the butt to dive in.
 Rustaceans use fancy words and acronyms like _auto-vectorization_, _inlining_, _alignment_, _padding_, _linking_, _custom allocators_, _endianness_, _system calls_, _LLVM_, _SIMD_, _ABI_, _TLS_ and I feel bad for not being able to follow the discussions because I don't know what any of that stuff is.
 All I know is that it vaguely relates to low-level assembly code somehow so I decided I'd learn assembly by writing entirely too many brainfuck compilers in Rust.
 How many is too many?
 Four!
 My compile targets are going to be x86, ARM, WebAssembly, and LLVM.

-The goal of this article is to be easily-digestable for anyone who has a modest amount of programming experience under their belt, even if they've never written a single line of assembly before.
+The goal of this article is to be easily-digestible for anyone who has a modest amount of programming experience under their belt, even if they've never written a single line of assembly before.

 So why x86? x86 is not just an ISA but it is _the_ ISA.
 Most servers, desktop PCs, laptops, and home gaming consoles use x86 CPUs.

 Why ARM?
 ARM is not just an ISA but it is _the other_ ISA.
 Most mobile phones, tablets, mobile gaming consoles, and microcontrollers use ARM CPUs.
 Also Apple announced they will be switching all their laptops and desktops from x86 to ARM CPUs in 2021 which seems like a Pretty Big Deal.

 Why WebAssembly?
 WebAssembly has the potential to be the future of the web and also the future of containerized applications in general!
-Solomon Hykes, the creator of Docker, has tweeted _"If WASM + WASI existed in 2008, we wouldn't have needed to created Docker.
+Solomon Hykes, the creator of Docker, has tweeted _"If WASM + WASI existed in 2008, we wouldn't have needed to create Docker.
 That's how important it is.
 WebAssembly on the server is the future of computing.
 A standardized system interface was the missing link.
 Let's hope WASI is up to the task!"_

 Why LLVM?
 LLVM because it can compile to x86, ARM, or WebAssembly.
 Also because many modern and successful programming languages like Rust and Swift compile to LLVM instead of to assembly directly.